SehunJoo/ddp-batch/README.md

 - This script is applicable to all applications, but is specifically designed for use with `airss.pl` and `crud.pl` in  _ab initio_ random structure searching ([AIRSS](https://www.mtg.msm.cam.ac.uk/Codes/AIRSS)) package and `forge` in ephemeral data derived potential ([EDDP](https://www.mtg.msm.cam.ac.uk/Codes/EDDP)) package.
 - It creates `jobscript-program.sh` and `despawn-batch` files in the working directory.
 As soon as a job is started, a `.spawnpid.*` file is created for each subjob.
 The file contains details of each subjob.
 - It automatically resubmits the job if the job is terminated due to the wall clock limit.
-- For example, you can run a total of 20 instances of airss.pl jobs on 2 compute nodes, each of which has 40 cores,
+- For example,

-  `nohup spawn-batch -nj 20 -nc 40 -sch slurm --partition standard --qos standard --time 24:00:00 --account e89-camm -command airss.pl -mpinp 4 -seed Li -max 100 &`
+  `nohup spawn-batch -command airss.pl -mpinp 4 -seed Li -max 100 &`

 - The following command line can be used to stop the spawn-batch script and the running jobs.
 The `spawn-batch` script detects the STOP file, runs `despawn-batch` and stops itself.

   `touch STOP`
-- For ARCHER2 and MICHAEL, you do not need to specify -sch, -nc, and options for scheduler.
-Those are automatically set but you can overwrite defaults by specifing the options.

 ### farm-batch